scheb/2fa/doc/configuration.md

                                                  # to complete two-factor authentication to view a page.
 This would
                                                  # prepare right before redirecting to the two-factor form.

                 csrf_token_generator: security.csrf.token_manager  # CSRF protection will be enabled if a service id of
                                                                    # CsrfTokenManagerInterface is given.
 Default: null
                 csrf_parameter: _csrf_token                        # The default CSRF parameter name
                 csrf_token_id: two_factor                          # The default CSRF token id, for generating the token
                                                                    # value.
-It is advised to use a different id per form.
+It is advised to use a different id per form

                 # If you have multiple user providers registered, Symfony's security extension requires you to configure
                 # a user provider.
 You're forced to configure this node, although it doesn't have any effect on the